Bowler Nemesis: Design and construction

 Body panels are made of a composite material called Twin-tex with some carbon fibre pieces in areas where higher strength is required.

 The Nemesis has a 415-litre capacity racing fuel cell to allow the vehicle to run the longest Dakar Rally stages.

 Bowler EXR-S

 Bowler also made a road-legal version of the EXR called the Bowler EXR-S. It has two engine choices, either a 5.0-litre supercharged V8 from the Jaguar XKR with up to 600 hp or a 3.0-litre turbocharged V6 diesel with 291 hp.

 In popular culture

 The Bowler EXR-S is featured in the mobile racing game Smash Bandits Racing as a tier 5 car, and in the Forza racing game franchise as an extreme off-road vehicle.

-It is also used in the popular game "Blur" as an off-road vehicle.
+It is also featured in the racing game Blur as an off-road vehicle.